Skip to content

 EntrePass

 The EntrePass is designed to facilitate the entry and stay of entrepreneurs who intend to start and operate a new business in Singapore.
-Successful applicants will first be awarded a one-year pass, which is renewable to a two-year pass upon meeting certain renewal criteria.
-An EntrePass holder can get certain family members to join them in Singapore if the requirements for minimum business spending and local jobs created are met.
+Successful applicants will be awarded a one-year pass.
+Visit the Ministry of Manpower for more information.

 Global Investor Programme (GIP)

-The GlP accords PR status to investors with a substantial business track record who intend to drive the growth of their investments from Singapore.
-To qualify for the GIP, the applicant must either (a) invest at least S$2.5 million in a new business entity or in the expansion of an existing business operation in Singapore; or (b) invest at least S$2.5 million in a GIP fund that invests in Singapore-based companies.
+The GlP accords PR status to eligible global investors with a substantial business track record who intend to drive the growth of their investments from Singapore.
+To find out the eligibility requirements and how to qualify for the GIP, click here.

 Sources: